How to Conduct Field Research

 A field guide to assist with user research

-This Field Research Guide, which consists of an interview protocol and a pre-visit workbook, supports you in planning and running research during an onsite visit.
+This Field Research Guide includes an interview protocol and a pre-visit workbook to support you in planning and running research during an onsite visit.

 Give structure and consistency to end-user interviews and observations